John Wallop: Biography

 Wallop was now rich, as his uncle had been some time dead.
 In 1538 he was granted the lands of the dissolved priory of Barlinch, Somerset, and some manors in Somerset and Devonshire.
 In May 1539 he was in the Pale of Calais, where there were troubles as to religion.

 In February 1540, Wallop succeeded Bonner as ambassador resident at Paris; at Abbeville he was presented to the king of France and had an interview with the queen of Navarre.
 He had reached Paris by June 1540, and was soon joined there by Carne.
 For the rest of this year he followed the court, sometimes going as far as Rouen or Caudebec.
+Wallop visited the Palace of Fontainebleau with Francis I and wrote about the magnificence of its gallery.
+He was an advocate for the employment of one of the artists, Niccolo da Modena, at Henry's court.

 William, lord Sandys of the Vyne, captain of Guisnes, died on 4 December 1540, and Wallop's friends made a successful application in his favour.
 It is strange that the captaincy of Guisnes should have been considered a more advantageous post than that which he already held, particularly as we know that Francis liked him.
 Chapuys, indeed, says that many thought he had been retired for fear he should withdraw himself.
 On 18 January 1541, he was revoked in favour of Lord William Howard.
 Suddenly he fell into disgrace.
 He was accused of "sundry notable offences and treasons done towards us", but in consideration of his long service he was allowed to explain his conduct.